henryhyu/claude-code-agents-hooks-documentation/docs/api.md

 # API Documentation

-This document provides comprehensive documentation for all JavaScript functions and APIs used in the Anthropic Style GitHub Page project.
+This document provides comprehensive documentation for all JavaScript functions and APIs used in the Claude Code Agents Hooks Documentation Guide project.

 ## Table of Contents